watson-developer-cloud/swift-sdk/Documentation/PublishingRelease.md

 - [ ] Run all tests to verify correctness.
 Fix any errors.
 - [ ] Verify that all necessary changes to `.travis.yml` have been made.
+- [ ] If changes were made to Speech to Text then test continuous streaming support on a physical device.

 #### Documentation